ulsdevteam/inlineHtmlGalley/README.md

 Login as a Journal Manger and navigate to the Journal for which you wish to use inline display of HTML Galleys.
 Enable the plugin via Login -> Settings -> Website -> Plugins -> Inline HTML Galley -> Enable.

-There are no settings to configure for this plugin.
-Once enabled, the view of an HTML Galley will extract the HTML `body` from the Galley and will place it inline in the Galley view.
+Once enabled, the default view of an HTML Galley will extract the HTML `body` from the Galley and will place it inline in the Galley view.
 You will need to replicate any CSS or Javascript directives used in the `head` of the Galley in your website configuration.
 (Hint: see the Custom Headers plugin.)

+The Settings Form allows you to target another arbitrary HTML element from which to extract the HTML, via xpath.
+For example, since you likely have the article's title in an `h1` in the `body`, and Bootstrap3 will render the article title independently, you might want to target a content `div` within the body.

-The template will provide a link to the "download" handler for the galley above the extracted text of the Galley.
-The plugin also provides a sidebar block to link to the download, which may be enabled and positioned via the Website Settings.
+The plugin provides article metadata as sidebar blocks, which may be enabled and positioned via the Website Settings.

 ## Author / License

-Written by Clinton Graham for the [University of Pittsburgh](http://www.pitt.edu).
+Written by Clinton Graham and Chrysanthemum Lovelace for the [University of Pittsburgh](http://www.pitt.edu).
 Copyright (c) University of Pittsburgh.

 Released under a license of GPL v2 or later.